SymfonyCasts/symfony-ux/sfcasts/stimulus/react-props.md

 React or Vue.

 But...
 I *don't* want to do that.
-Everything would load faster and my life would be simpler if we could avoid creating that endpoint and making the Ajax call.
+Everything would load faster and my life would be simpler if we could avoid creating that endpoint and making that Ajax call.
 How can we do that?
-By preparing the feature product data on the server and passing it directly into our React component on page load.
+By preparing the featured product data on the server and passing it directly into our React component on page load.
 That's easy thanks to the values API.